Hamburger Menu

 If you have any questions please email the Regional Contest Director, Etienne Vouga.

-The ICPC Regionals are an in-person contest.
+The South Central Regionals are an in-person contest.
 The following sites are available for the 2023–2024 contest:

 The University of Texas at Dallas